 Take a hike through a natural area of mature oak, hickory, and maple trees, but with a difference.
-On your hike you will see bobcat, porcupine, peregrine falcon, turkey vulture, and bald eagle.
+On your hike you will see bobcat, porcupine, barred owl, raven, red-tailed hawk and bald eagle.
 These native New Jersey animals are in secure naturalistic enclosures, but you have the feeling that you are sharing the woodland together.

 Turtle Back Zoo is located at the north end of Essex County’s 2000 acre South Mountain Reservation.
 A network of trails will take you along ridges and through valleys.
 You will pass by ponds, streams and hemlock falls.
 A trail map is available at the zoo office.
 Make time to visit New Jersey’s natural areas and get to know and appreciate the vast variety of animals and plants that can be seen.